Sudarshan-khandelwal-hub/AI_8BallPool/README.md

 python -m src.model. is used to run a Python module named "model" located in the "src" package.Train [--balls BALLS] The user is specifying the algorithm to be used, using the command [--algo ALGO]. [--visualize] output_model

 ## Conduct the evaluation.
 The value of ALGO is dqn.
 BALLS refers to 2 or more balls.
 MODEL represents the name of the output_model that was used. --The "visualize" option is available for seeing testing results.
-Periods of time, often used in the context of historical or geological eras.

 To execute the evaluation module of the model, run the following command in the terminal: